 The following are those exempt from the FHA:

-- Homes operated by private or religious organizations, provided certain requirements are met.
+- Homes operated by private clubs, communities, or religious organizations, provided certain requirements are met.

 - Qualified senior housing.